STAFF FAQs

 Camp is located in the New York Berkshires, a beautiful region that provides a perfect backdrop for staff days off (near to New York City, Boston, Lake George and other picturesque locations for unique day trips).
 Our address is 2044 County Road 7, Copake NY 12516.
 Our summer phone number is (518) 329-6555 and winter number is (516) 626-7668 with an email address of [email protected].

-All international, Outdoor Adventure and Waterfront staff are to arrive at camp by the evening of Sunday, June 11th, 2023.
-All new and out-of-town staff are to arrive on Thursday, June 15th, 2023 by 6PM.
-All other staff arrive Friday, June 16th, 2023.
-A detailed and thorough Staff Orientation runs from your arrival date through the morning of June 24th, 2023 when campers arrive that afternoon.
-During Orientation, you will work in various workshops, meet with your department heads and camper Division Leaders, get to know your co-counselors and gain an understanding of Pontiac’s culture.
-Orientation also includes fun, interactive activities located both on camp and off.
+All Outdoor Adventure and Waterfront staff are to arrive on Friday, June 12, 2026 by 6PM.
+All new and returning staff (International and American), are to arrive on Monday, June 15, 2026 by 6PM.
+All adult staff and former campers who are still in high school are to arrive on Friday, June 19, 2026 by 6PM.
+A detailed and thorough Staff Orientation runs from your arrival date through the morning of Friday, June 26, 2026 when campers arrive that afternoon.
+During Orientation, you will participate in various workshops, meet with your department heads & camper Division Leaders, get to know your co-counselors and gain an understanding of Pontiac’s culture.
+Orientation also includes fun, interactive activities located both on camp and off!

-Generally, wake up is at 8:00AM and each day consists of three meals, six activity periods, one rest hour, one free play period and an evening activity.
+Generally, wake up is at 7:50AM and each day consists of three meals, two snacks, five activity periods (+ General Swim), one Rest Hour, one Free Play period and an Evening Activity.

-A general counselor is a staff member who is with her or his particular group of campers throughout the course of the day, evening, and for all meals.
-General counselors are responsible for ensuring that their campers get to and from an activity period on time.
-We encourage general counselor activity and participation.
-A specialist is a staff member who is also responsible for her or his campers throughout the course of the day, evening, and meals, but whose primary responsibility is to teach, instruct and/or referee during her or his specialty periods.
+A general counselor is a staff member who is with her or his particular age group of campers (a "Division") throughout the course of the day and evening (including meals) and is responsible for ensuring that those campers get to and from an activity period on time.
+We expect and encourage general counselor participation during activity periods.
+A specialist is a staff member who is also responsible for her or his campers throughout the course of the day and evening (including meals) but whose primary responsibility is to teach, instruct and/or referee during her or his specialty periods.
+All counselors – general or specialist – are considered a “bunk counselor” and will be assigned a camper Division with whom you will live in an air-conditioned bunk and eat meals.

 Yes, from time to time at the discretion of the department head.

 We hire approximately 230 counselors to live in the cabins with our campers.
-That creates a 2:1 ratio for the younger campers and 3:1 for older campers.
-In addition, we employ 80 out-of-bunk senior adult staff to oversee camp.
-The average in-bunk counselor age is twenty years old and 75% of our staff are American (over 50% of these are former campers!) while the remaining 25% hail from England, Ireland, Scotland, Australia, New Zealand, Israel and Canada.
+That creates approximately a 2:1 ratio for the younger campers and 3:1 for older campers.
+In addition, we employ 80 out-of-bunk senior adult staff to oversee camp in various capacities.
+The average in-bunk counselor age is twenty years old and approximately 50% of our staff are American (over 50 of these are former campers!) while the other half hail from England, Ireland, Scotland, Australia, New Zealand, Israel, Ghana, Canada, and many other countries around the world!
 Over half of our counselor staff returns each summer as do almost all of our adult staff.

 Each staff member gets one day off per week during weeks 2 through 6; your day off will be determined during Staff Orientation.

-From time to time, on a typical day you will get one period off (out of six).
-During your off periods, you will have use of all courts and fields (when available), waterfront (but only if lifeguards are available and on-duty), Canteen, counselor lounge, ice cream parlor (when open) and on-camp movie theater (when available).
+From time to time, on a typical day you will get one period off.
+During your off periods, you will have use of all courts and fields (when available), waterfront (but only if lifeguards are available and on-duty), Canteen, Fitness Center, counselor lounge, ice cream parlor (when open) and on-camp movie theater (when available).
 Staff are on duty and are responsible for campers four nights per week; the other three nights, staff are free to enjoy their evening on or off camp.
 There is a camp curfew each evening, at which time counselors must be back in their cabin.

 While we take your preferences into consideration, ultimately we will decide during Orientation what we think is the best fit for you.
 Your personality, experience, and interests play a big role in which camper group you are selected for.